-- expenses related to medical treatment, and
+- expenses related to medical treatment,

-- temporary or permanent disability benefits.
+- temporary or permanent disability benefits, and/or

-In California, for example, employers can deny a workers’ compensation claim if it was filed after the worker was fired.
+In California, employers can deny your workers’ compensation claim if you filed it after you were fired.
 This is known as the “post-termination defense.”

 There are also exceptions to California’s post-termination defense for psychiatric injuries.